GordonHoklinder/hyppo/README.md

 When this initial setting is done, the script can be run as `hyppo --script=./heuristic_algorithm --optimizer=genetic --runs=100`.
 There are other flags which can be used.
 Meaning of all of them is described below.

-The program prints the best score achieved during the computation.
-Notice that the score is printed on a separate line so that the hyppo parameters for a given problem can be optimized as well.
+The program prints the best score on the particular script so far and the best score achieved during this execution.
+Notice that the score is printed on a separate line so that the hyppo parameters for a given problem can be optimized using hyppo as well.

 It writes all the parameters which were tried and the resulting score for each into a log file.
 The default path is `*name of the script*.hyppo-log`.
 This is done so even if hyppo is terminated in a middle of a run.